mikecann/mikecann.co.uk/public/posts/a-lil-as3-performance-testing/post.md

 Because of my earlier work on destructible landscapes on [LieroXNA ](https://www.mikecann.co.uk/?p=208)i know where the potential performance bottlenecks lie.

 One of these is the reading of the pixel data to perform collision checks.
-This has to be quick as all the objects must check each frame to see if they collide with the terrain and potentially more than one &quot;lookup&quot; must happen to do this (pixel perfect collisions).
+This has to be quick as all the objects must check each frame to see if they collide with the terrain and potentially more than one "lookup" must happen to do this (pixel perfect collisions).

 <!-- more -->